 - 1.5 The Knowsley Local Plan: Core Strategy was submitted to the national government on the 19th July 2013.
 A number of Examination Hearing Sessions in relation to the Local Plan took place in November 2013 and the Inspector appointed to undertake the examination of the Local Plan issued his interim findings in January 2014.
 These interim findings concluded that the Plan is sound in key respects.
-However, the interim findings also advise that changes are likely to be required to aspects of the Plan so that it can be progressed towards adoption.
-In response, the Council has also proposed a number of modifications to the Plan.
-The proposed modifications to the Plan will be subject to consultation in summer 2014.
-Further details regarding the consultation, including the deadline for receipt of comments, can be found on the Council's website at: www.knowsley.gov.uk/localplan. - 1.6 This report has been prepared to consider the implications of the proposed modifications to the Knowsley Local Plan: Core Strategy in relation to the SA of the Plan.
-Specifically, it seeks to ensure that the potential social, environmental and economic effects of the proposed modifications are fully assessed for significant sustainability impacts, and reported on as part of the Plan making process.
-It therefore considers whether each of the proposed modifications is significant in SA terms and provides an appraisal of the effect of the proposed modifications which are deemed to be 'significant'. - 1.7 The report provides an addendum to the Final Sustainability Appraisal Report submitted alongside the Local Plan: Core Strategy in July 2013 and should be read in conjunction with this report.
-In assessing the proposed modifications to the Local Plan, this report seeks only to assess whether the proposed modifications change the effect the Local Plan has on the SA Objectives, and, as a result, on the sustainability of the Plan as a whole.
+However, the interim findings also advised that changes are likely to be required to aspects of the Plan so that it can be progressed towards adoption.
+In response, the Council proposed a number of modifications to the Plan. - 1.5 These proposed modifications were subject to SA, considered in detail at the reconvened hearings which took place in July 2014 and will be made available for public consultation between September and November 2014.
+In light of the evidence given at the reconvened hearings, a number of further modifications to the Local Plan have also been proposed by the Council. - 1.6 This report considers the implications of the proposed modifications to the Knowsley Local Plan: Core Strategy in relation to the SA of the Plan.
+It assesses both the initial series of suggested modifications to the Plan and also the further modifications that have been proposed by the Council following the reconvened hearings.
+The report specifically seeks to ensure that the potential social, environmental and economic effects of the proposed modifications are fully assessed for significant sustainability impacts, and reported on as part of the Plan making process.
+It therefore considers whether each of the proposed modifications is significant in SA terms and provides an appraisal of the effect of the proposed modifications which are deemed to be 'significant'. - 1.7 This report supersedes the Sustainability Appraisal Report produced in June 2014 to accompany the initial series of proposed modifications to the Plan.
+It provides an addendum to the Final Sustainability Appraisal Report submitted alongside the Local Plan: Core Strategy in July 2013 and should be read in conjunction with this report.
+In assessing the proposed modifications to the Local Plan, this report seeks only to assess whether the proposed modifications and further modifications change the effect the Local Plan has on the SA Objectives, and, as a result, on the sustainability of the Plan as a whole.